 The AuSAE Board of Directors may elect a person as a Honorary Life Member who, in its opinion, has rendered distinguished service to the Society.
 All nominations will be reviewed and assessed by the AuSAE Board of Directors.
 The AuSAE Board of Directors will consider all nominations for life membership usually at the first Board meeting in the calendar year.
 Life members of the Society are entitled to use the post-nominal SAE (Life Member).
 Life members who are Fellows of the Society are entitled to use the post-nominal FSAE (Life Member).
 Life Members retain all of their membership rights and privileges, have full voting rights and may serve on the Board of Directors.
-Life members are not required to pay an annual membership fee
+Life members are not required to pay an annual membership fee.

-The following individuals are been granted Honorary Life Membership to the Australasian Society of Association Executives.
+Current Life Members - The following individuals are been granted Honorary Life Membership to the Australasian Society of Association Executives.

 Mark Franklin - Life Membership granted 2014

 Mark Franklin has been the Chief Executive and non-voting member of the Board of the Ethnic Communities' Council NSW since 2009.
 He has extensive CEO, academic and volunteer experience covering national and international organisations within the financial, community, entertainment, health and research sectors.
 Former Senior Author in Association Management, MBA Program, University of New England Associate of the Cultural Diversity Research Network, Department of Marketing and Management, Macquarie University Member of the Culturally and Linguistically Diverse Reference Group, NSW Electoral Commission Past National President and Fellow of the Australasian Society of Association Executives.